 The admit card was made available only to those candidates who had submitted the application form along with the fee before the deadline.
 The hall ticket was made available online and the candidates could click on the subhead above to download the same.
 The CLAT Admit Card for PG is an important document that contains the details about the entrance test and of the candidate.
 The details that the admit card furnish are –

 - Date for the test

 - Time for entry, etc.

-The entrance test will be held in an online mode across various Indian cities.
-There will be a total of 150 questions and the candidates will be given 2 hours to complete the paper.
+The entrance test was held in an online mode across various Indian cities.
+There were a total of 150 questions and the candidates were given 2 hours to complete the paper.
 1 mark will be awarded for each correct answer, while 0.25 marks will be penalized for each wrong answer.